Where to Eat Before a Red Rocks Concert

 📍 Morrison | Price: $$$ | Reservations recommended

 Upscale Mexican and Latin cuisine in a beautiful setting.
-If you want more refinement than Morrison Inn's Tex-Mex but still crave those flavors, Beso de Arte delivers with elevated presentations and a well-curated drink menu.
+If you want more refinement than Morrison Inn's Tex-Mex but still crave those flavors, Beso de Arte delivers with raised presentations and a well-chosen drink menu.

 Golden: 15 Minutes North (And Worth Every Minute)